 Current Research Projects

-1. Paleolandscape-reconstructions of tectonically active regions in Western North America and East Africa with implications for human occupation
+Paleolandscape-reconstructions of tectonically active regions with implications for Pleistocene human-landscape interactions

 Tectonically active landscapes play a key role in understanding the evolution and dispersal of our human ancestors.
 In Africa, the earliest findings of hominin fossils are associated with the tectonically active sectors of the East African Rift, and the oldest dated human presence in North America is also located in the tectonically active western United States.
 But the landscapes inhabited by humans have undergone massive changes over time, driven by long-term tectonic, geomorphic and climatic processes.
 Quantifying styles and rates of such processes and reconstructing their impact on landscape evolution is thus a powerful method to 'wind back the clock' and by this to visualize landscapes as they might have existed at some earlier time.